Before you begin

 Where and when

 CDR meetings takes place once a month.
-To be placed on the agenda, proposals may be submitted until 4 p.m. two weeks prior to the scheduled CDR meeting.
+To be placed on the agenda, proposals may be submitted until 4 p.m. three weeks prior to the scheduled CDR meeting.
 A proposal may be placed on a later meeting if the agenda is already full.

 Email digital copies of your submission materials to CDR@phila.gov.
 Hard copies must be mailed or hand-delivered to: